JossArchived/GameAPI/README.md

 ## Could you show me an example?

-Of course.
+Of course 😉

 This is the most recent version:

 [![Watch the video](https://i.imgur.com/k2nVeg8.png)](https://youtu.be/Rr-WE7pSW_k)